NINAnor/sscd/README.md

 developed with the ultimate purpose of automatically extract growth information from scales, like number of circuli bands and intracirculi spacings.

+this tool is meant to be easily deployable

 ### Current usage constraints
   - One scale per image
   - scale orientation